QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 resolve the Lean order behind the id (null for a placement whose id was never assigned), carry the watch duration, and print themselves through `ToString`, which the default warning uses.
 The message code string stays `"OrderNotAcknowledged"`, so live logs keep their vocabulary.

+State renamed to snapshot - 2026-08-19: `BrokerOrderState` became `BrokerageOrderSnapshot` - this document's own word for it, with the `Brokerage` prefix the rest of its family already uses.
+The property-fill constructor left with it: every builder goes through the constructors now, and the constructors default the time to `DateTime.UtcNow` when none is passed.
+All three adopters and the tests renamed and simplified with it.

 ## Purpose